• Rev. Kim K. Crawford Harvie • Senior Minister

 A prolific composer and arranger of choral, vocal, and instrumental music, Mark has received commissions from the University of Michigan Women’s Glee Club, the University of Michigan Honors Convocation, Miller College, and Dixboro United Methodist Church.
 His works have been performed and recorded by the University of Michigan Chamber Choir, the Boston Choral Ensemble, the Boston University Concert Chorus, the Saint Petersburg String Quartet, and various other ensembles.

-Laura Evonne Steinman • Director of Religious Education for Children and Families/Artist in Residence • firstname.lastname@example.org
+Laura Evonne Steinman • Director of Religious Education for Children and Families/Artist in Residence • email@example.com

-Laura Evonne Steinman is a life-long UU who grew up in Rochester, NY, she attended Rochester's First Unitarian Universalist Church where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
+Laura Evonne Steinman is a life-long Unitarian Universalist (UU) who grew up in Rochester, NY.
+She attended Rochester's First Unitarian Universalist Church, where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
 Laura had no idea how lucky she was.
-After attending the RE program, she began teaching and volunteering at many church functions.
-During and after graduate school, Laura Evonne served as the DRE of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
-She colorfully weaves together art, spiritually, justice and community action.
+After attending the Religious Education program, she began teaching and volunteering at many church functions.
+During and after graduate school, Laura Evonne served as the Director of Religious Education of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
+Today, Laura Evonne colorfully weaves together art, spiritually, justice, and community action.